-Population: 2013 data from World Bank, World Development Indicators Online 2014.
+Population: 2014 data from World Bank, World Development Indicators Online.
 For some countries, other sources include the country’s statistical agency and/or central bank.

 Public debt: Gross government debt as a percentage of GDP, which indicates the cumulative total of all government borrowings less repayments that are denominated in a country’s currency.
 Public debt is different from external debt, which reflects the foreign currency liabilities of both the private and public sectors and must be financed out of foreign exchange earnings.
-The primary sources for 2013 data are International Monetary Fund, World Economic Outlook Database, 2014; International Monetary Fund, Article IV Staff Reports, 2011–2014; and a country’s statistical agency.
-The data source for U.S. public debt is United States Office of Management and Budget.
-Concerning the U.S. data, gross debt includes both publicly held debt (bonds and Treasury bills held by foreigners, corporations, individual citizens, investment vehicles, etc.) and intragovernmental debt such as Social Security trust funds.
+The primary sources for 2014 data are International Monetary Fund, World Economic Outlook Database, 2015; International Monetary Fund, Article IV Staff Reports, 2012–2015; and a country’s statistical agency.

 CARICOM: Caribbean Community and Common Market, composed of Antigua and Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago.